Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Introduction

-Bousso {\it et al.} \cite{Bousso} suggested a novel combined approach, the so-called ``Causal Entropic Principle'' (CEP).
-For flat universes with a positive fundamental cosmological constant, one can define the \emph{causal diamond} for a particular world line $\lambda(\tau)$ as the intersection of interiors of the future cone at earliest times and the past cone at late times\footnote{The CEP has been recently extended to curved FRW universes in \cite{Bozekxxx}}.
-The resulting region is finite in comoving volume in this flat positive-lambda FRW universe, and diamond-shaped when drawn in comoving coordinates and conformal time.
-(See Fig. \ref{diamond}).
+Bousso {\it et al.} \cite{Bousso} suggested a novel combined approach, the so-called ``causal entropic principle'' (CEP).
+For flat universes with a positive fundamental cosmological constant, one can define the \emph{causal diamond} for a particular world line $\lambda(\tau)$ as the intersection of interiors of the future cone at earliest times and the past cone at late times\footnote{The CEP has been extended to provide predictions of curvature and other cosmological features in \cite{Bozekxxx, BoussoLandscape}}.
+The resulting region is finite in comoving volume in this flat positive-lambda Friedmann-Robertson-Walker (FRW) universe, and diamond-shaped when drawn in comoving coordinates and conformal time.
+[See Fig. \ref{diamond}].
 If we restrict our probability measure to the finite interior of this diamond, we can avoid the difficulty in defining a probability measure on infinite spaces.
 Moreover, the proposed selection principle is a simple weighting proportional to the entropy production $\Delta S$ occurring within the causal diamond.
-Loosely one may interpret this as an assumption that the number of observers is proportional to the entropy increase within the causal diamond, but in the spirit of \cite{Bousso} we may simply take this weight as a hypothesis and remark that $\Delta S$ has several advantages over some other weightings: 1) It is hearteningly generic, allowing at least the theoretical possibility of application to universes with much different low energy physics from ours.
+Loosely one may interpret this as an assumption that the number of observers is proportional to the entropy increase within the causal diamond, but in the spirit of \cite{Bousso} we may simply take this weight as a hypothesis and remark that $\Delta S$ has several advantages over some other weightings: 1) It is hearteningly generic, allowing at least the theoretical possibility of application to universes with much different low-energy physics from ours.
 2) It seems less contrived than typical ``anthropic'' reasoning; though we may contemplate observers in a universe with no galaxies, it is difficult to imagine them without significant entropy increase.
 3) As shown in \cite{Bousso}, it can actually reproduce and improve upon previous anthropic results.
+This work has since been taken in a number of interesting directions \cite{Freivogel:2011eg,Bousso:2010im,Bousso:2010zi}.

 Even after accepting the program to calculate likelihoods of physical parameters from some a priori theoretical distribution and after fixing a probability measure, a full calculation of the probability distribution for $\Lambda$ is a formidable task.
 In an ideal case we would have a background theory giving us some set of cosmological parameters and their prior distribution.
 We would then allow all parameters to vary and make a prediction for $\Lambda$ by marginalizing over the other parameters, in a scheme such as that in \cite{Tegmark}.
 As a first step, Bousso {\it et al.} \cite{Bousso} follow the usual simplification of holding all other physical parameters fixed while modifying only the positive value of $\Lambda$ in a flat FRW universe.
 Other work has discussed aspects of the CEP for $\Lambda \leq 0$ \cite{Mersini-Houghton, Salem}, but in this work we keep the same $\Lambda > 0$ assumption used in the first papers on this subject.